caoruicn1/My-Notes/BMC.md

 	  New Points contribution of Apple | - | Old Point contribution of Apple | = | Index move contribution
 	  82.67 | - | 81.21 | = | 1.46

+- **Factor to consider when comparing returns**
+	- The role of dividends in equity returns
+	- The nominal nature of stock and bond returns

 - **Appeal of equities**
 - **Reason for stock-market volability**